Compressed representation of Learning Spaces: From Knowledge Spaces to closure spaces to lattices

-(7) \quad $A \subseteq X \ \Ra \ B \subseteq X$. \ (Equivalently: $A \not\subseteq X$ or $B \subseteq X$.)
+(10) \quad $A \subseteq X \ \Ra \ B \subseteq X$. \ (Equivalently: $A \not\subseteq X$ or $B \subseteq X$.)

-An implication, or more precisely a conjunction of implications is nothing else than a {\it pure Horn formula}, thus belongs to the domain of Boolean logic [CH].
+An implication, or more generally a conjunction of implications is nothing else than a {\it pure Horn formula}, and thus belongs to the domain of Boolean logic [CH].
 However, it often pays to have a smoother terminology and symbolism.
-That point of view originated in Formal Concept Analysis (FCA), see e.g. [GW, Section 2.3].
-See [W2], [W3] for a broader scope.
-Continuing with the smooth terminology, by definition $A \ra B$ holds in $(Q, {\cal C})$ if $A \ra B$ holds for all $X \in {\cal C}$.
+That point of view originated in Formal Concept Analysis (FCA) some thirty years ago (see [GO]) and is also adopted in [W2].
+By definition $A \ra B$ holds in $(Q, {\cal C})$ if $A \ra B$ holds for all $X \in {\cal C}$.
 Conversely, if one starts with any family $\Sigma$ of implications based on a set $Q$ and defines